Equalization / Equalisation (EQ)

 Whenever it is possible listen to the input signal initially using large main monitors.
 Once you are satisfied that the effect of low level rumbles has been minimised you can continue using nearfield monitors.

-To use EQ to address the problem use the low frequency roll-off filter on either your mixing console or, if it has one, the microphone.
+To use equalization to address the problem use the low frequency roll-off filter on either your mixing console or, if it has one, the microphone.
 This should not effect the overall tonal quality of the sound unless you are recording something that contains a great deal of low frequency sounds like a bass or cello.

 Mains hum normally contains far more than just the obvious 50hz hum.
 It also contains some audible harmonics.
 To minimise any mains hum effects: